gordon-cs/Project-Phoenix/README.md

 #### How do I make changes and run the project to test?
 This assumes you have a working understanding of the basics of git and the way github works.
 If you don’t, we suggest you start there before moving forward.

 If you were not already aware, the project is written in C# using the ASP.NET framework.
 We are using the 4.6 version of the .NET framework, so the project can only be run on a windows machine with Visual Studio.
-If you are reading this, chances are that have been given access to a Virtual Machine to do development work on the project.
+If you are reading this, chances are that you have been given access to a Virtual Machine to do development work on the project.

 - Clone the project from the github repository.
 This should give you all the code you need to work on the project.
 - Start up Visual Studio.
 Open Project => Navigate to the folder you just cloned => Select the “Phoenix.sln” file.